jn1z/OTF/README.md

 ## What this repository contains

-1. [OTF-1.0.jar](OTF-1.0.jar) : a library to run OTF algorithms
+1. [OTF-1.0.0.jar](OTF-1.0.0.jar) : a library to run OTF algorithms
-2. Source code to build [OTF-1.0.jar](OTF-1.0.jar) and OTFStandalone-1.0.jar (a command-line tool for demonstration purposes)
+2. Source code to build OTF and OTFStandalone (a command-line tool for demonstration purposes) jars
 3. [OTF.sh](OTF.sh): a script to build the jars and run the command-line tool

 ## Building and running